bastian-albaut/chat-app-cli/README.md

-# Chat Server/Client in cli
+# Chat App in CLI

-This project is an instant messaging that allow multiple clients to communicate, share files or be part of chat rooms...
+This project is a fast and reliable instant messaging that allow multiple clients to communicate, share files or be part of chat rooms...

 ![Screenshot](https://github.com/bastian-albaut/Chat-Server-Client-Cli/blob/main/docs/images/headerReadme.png)
 *Example of a communication between two clients*